jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-overview.md

 This document provides a high‑level architectural overview of the Azure Hybrid Landing Zone project.
 It describes the major components, their relationships, and the design principles guiding the implementation.
 The goal is to demonstrate a secure, scalable, and automation‑driven cloud foundation that integrates both native Azure resources and on‑premises infrastructure through Azure Arc.

+## Security Posture Overview
+Security is embedded throughout the architecture using a defence‑in‑depth model aligned with the Microsoft Cloud Security Benchmark (MCSB).
+Key security characteristics include:
+- Identity‑first access using MFA, least‑privilege RBAC, and managed identities
+- No public administrative endpoints, with all access routed through an ephemeral jump‑ACI
+- Hub‑and‑spoke network isolation enforced by NSGs and deny‑all inbound rules
+- Private endpoints for Key Vault, Storage, and shared services
+- Diagnostic logging enabled across platform and workload resources
+- Azure Policy enforcing naming, tagging, private access, and baseline governance
+- Automated VM lifecycle management ensuring compute is only active when required

+This security posture ensures the environment remains cost‑efficient while demonstrating enterprise‑grade patterns without requiring paid Defender for Cloud features.

 ## 1. Architecture Summary

 The solution is built around three core pillars: